sugarlabs/musicblocks/documentation/README.md

 Toolbars
 --------

-There are four toolbars:
+There are five toolbars:

 (1) The *Main* toolbar across the top of the screen.
-There you will find the *Play* button, the *Stop* button, the *New Project* button, buttons for loading and saving projects and the *Find and Share projects* button.
+There you will find the *Play* button, the *Stop* button, the *New Project* button, buttons for loading and saving projects, the *Planet* button, where you can access community projects, the *hamburger* button, which opens the secondary toolbar, and the *help* button.

-(2) The *Secondary* toolbar, in the lower-right corner of the screen.
-There you will find the *Home* button, buttons for show/hide blocks, expand/collapse blocks and decrease/increase block size.

-(3) The *Auxilary* toolbar below the *main* toolbar.
-It appears when *auxilary menu* button is clicked.
-There you will find the buttons *Run slowly*, *Run step by step*, *Display Statistics*, *beginner/advanced mode*, etc. and also the button for selecting language.
+(2) On the *Secondary* toolbar you will find the buttons *Run slowly*, *Run step by step*, *Display Statistics*, *beginner/advanced mode*, etc. and also the button for selecting language.

-(4) the *Palette* toolbar on the left side of the screen.
-(An additional menu appears when a "right click" is applied to a stack of blocks).
+(3) The *Palette* toolbar is on the left side of the screen.
+New blocks are dragged from the palette.

+(4) On the upper right of the canvas is a small toolbar for showing grids, clearing the screen, and toggling the display size.

+(5) On the lower right of the canvas is a small toolbar where you will find the *Home* button, buttons for show/hide blocks, expand/collapse blocks and decrease/increase block size.

 These toolbars are described in detail in the
 [Turtle Blocks documentation pages](https://github.com/sugarlabs/turtleblocksjs/tree/master/documentation).

+An additional "contextual" menu appears whenever you *right click* on a block.

+Many blocks also incorporate "pie menus" for changing block parameters.

 Keyboard shortcuts
 ------------------